Sign Up for Email Updates

 The following are program results for SSP services:

 Care Transitions: The Care Transitions program was started in October 2014 to support seniors with successful transition services from the hospital to home.
-This program has experienced tremendous growth in a relatively short period of time, SSP Care Transitions staff are in 3 major hospitals in Madison and St. Clair counties assisting in discharge planning for seniors as they transition home from medical procedures and treatment.
+SSP Care Transitions staff is in 4 major hospitals in Madison and St. Clair counties assisting in discharge planning for seniors as they transition home from medical procedures and treatment.

 Community Care Program: The CCP program provides individuals assistance and support with activities of daily living and personal assistance that will enable them to remain living independently in their own homes.
 The CCP program receives referrals from The Illinois Department of Aging who funds the majority of individuals or 99% of individuals served due to their medical condition and assets and the remaining 1% is private pay.
 Individuals are referred for services and receive an in home assessment to determine their level of care and within two days of a referral being made SSP schedules a homemaker staff for care.
 Seniors have a right to interview and choose their staff and quality assurance calls and visits are made by the CCP coordinator to monitor the quality of services.

-Outcomes: SSP has five CCP offices and is licensed in Illinois and Missouri with the Veteran’s Administration, Illinois Department of Public Health, Illinois Department on Aging, Missouri Medicaid Audit and Compliance Unit, and the two State of Illinois Managed Care providers, Molina and Meridian Health Care.
-Three are located in Madison County, one in St. Clair County and in St. Louis County.
-In 2014, the CCP program provided 276,400 hours of services for 973 seniors funded through IDOA and 62 private pay and 95 through DORS, MCOs and our St. Louis operation.
-The CCP program continued to grow, and is projected to be at 3% or 7,000 hours over our projected FY 14 total of 268,000 hours.
-Of the total number of seniors served, 91% are living at or below a low income or poverty level, 45% are above the age of 75 and 62% are women.
-It is self reported that 60% of the seniors we serve in the Homemaker services are living alone with no family in the immediate area.
+Outcomes: SSP has two CCP offices and is licensed in Illinois with the Veteran's Administration, Illinois Department of Public Health, Illinois Department on Aging, and the two State of Illinois Managed Care providers, Molina and Meridian Health Care.
+One is located in Madison County and in St. Clair County.
+In 2016, the CCP program provided 335,477 hours of services for a total of 959 seniors, 825 were funded through IDOA, 54 private pay, 3 DORS clients, 22 VA clients, and 55 MCOs.
+The CCP program continued to grow, it was 15% over 2014 and 12% or 34,000 hours over our projected FY 15 total of 283,200 hours.
+Of the total number of seniors served, 95% are living at or below a low income or poverty level, 52% are above the age of 75 and 65% are women.
+It is self-reported that 60% of the seniors we serve in the Homemaker services are living alone with no family in the immediate area.

 Community Outreach: SSP provides seniors with educational and recreational opportunities in a group setting to promote better health and to reduce isolation.
 The program is an essential component in encouraging companionship and easing loneliness through a variety of recreational and social activities.
 Programs include education and health services provided by guest speakers and area health and fitness agencies.
 The SSP newsletter is a huge component in recruiting individuals for programs, trips, and wellness prevention activities; it goes out to over 6,000 individuals every two months.
 Many of the Community Outreach programs are funded by direct private pay for services, and the fees are very affordable for those seniors who are on limited income.